Tonidotpy/GPU-Computing-2025-258784/deliverable-1/project/README.md

 implementation folder itself.

-Utilities used alongside this project can be found in the `utils` directory, those tools are not strictly required for the project to work but they were used to simplify its development.
+Utilities used alongside this project can be found in the `utils` directory, those tools are **not strictly required** for the project to work but they were used to simplify its development.

 Dependencies common to all implementations can be found inside the `lib` folder.

+Profiling data results can be found inside the `results` directory.

 ## Build from source